jb255/Fil-De_Fer/README.md

 This is a project where you have to display a 2d map file:
 It will display it with an isometric view.
+Project coding in c and compiling in web assembly.

 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br />
 ## Usage